-As previously mentioned, the Australian Shepherd originates from Spain where they were used as working dogs by Basque shepherds.
-They were taken over to the Australia by shepherds who emigrated there at the end of the nineteenth century.
+As previously mentioned the Australian Shepherd originates from Spain where they were used as working dogs by Basque shepherds.
+With this said the breed was mainly developed in the United States.
+Aussies were first taken over to Australia by shepherds who emigrated there at the end of the nineteenth century.
 These "blue dogs" were then taken to the Americas where they were given the name Australian Shepherds.

-Their ancestry is a bit of a mystery, but the dogs bought over to Australia from Spain were no doubt crossed with Australian working dogs.
-At the time, they earned themselves the reputation for being devoted dogs that boasted a higher than average intelligence in the working environment and very capable of doing their job without the need for the shepherd to be around.
+However other people believe that the breed first appeared in the United States when dogs were taken over there by European immigrants.
+With this said their ancestry is a bit of a mystery but the dogs bought over to Australia from Spain were no doubt crossed with Australian working dogs.
+At the time they earned themselves the reputation for being devoted dogs that boasted a higher than average intelligence in the working environment and very capable of doing their job without the need for the shepherd to be around.

-The breed only arrived in the UK in the early 1980s, but over the years these attractive dogs have gained popularity both as working dogs, family pets and companion dogs.
-Over more recent times, they have been trained as Guide Dogs for the Blind, Search and Rescue dogs as well as being trained to help handicapped people.
+The breed only arrived in the UK in the mid-1980s when dogs were imported to the country by Mr. & Mrs. Jueckstock and over the years these attractive dogs have gained popularity both as working dogs family pets and companion dogs.
+Over more recent times they have been trained as Guide Dogs for the Blind Search and Rescue dogs as well as being trained to help handicapped people.
 A lot of Aussies are used as therapy dogs in nursing homes and hospitals which goes to show just how versatile and intelligent they are.

 Their hindquarters are nicely proportioned in relation to their rest of their body and they boast strong looking back legs.
 Feet are oval in shape and compact with nicely arched toes and well-padded pads.
 Their tails are moderate in length with a slight amount of feathering.
 Dogs can be born with a naturally bobbed tail which is allowed as a breed standard.